BUI Crimes in Pasco County

 - at the time, the defendant was under the influence of alcoholic beverages or chemical or controlled substances either:

-- to the extent his or her normal faculties were impaired; or
+- to the extent their normal faculties were impaired; or

 - on a per se basis because the BAC or BrAC was .08 or higher at the time of the operation.